fourstix/Elfos-TMS9118-Demos/docs/MAKEYOUROWN.md

 # Assemble the image data into the demo program.
 - Copy the 1802 Assembly file **DEMO.inc** into the same directory as *demo.asm* and *asm.bat*.
-- Make sure the include directory */include/* with the  is
 - Run the command *asm demo.asm* to assemble the demo program with the image data in the **DEMO.inc** file.
 - If desired, rename the assembled program to something more meaningful, like *hatteras*.
 - Download the program to the 1802-Mini and run it.